SciresM/hactool/README.md

 Copy `config.mk.template` to `config.mk`, make changes as required, and then run `make`.
 If your `make` is not GNU make (e.g. on BSD variants), you need to call `gmake` instead.

 If on Windows, I recommend using MinGW.
+Also works using Cygwin.

 ## External Keys